By Becca | Edited by Steve N

-It's also worth checking to see if you can get any free online storage from your broadband provider.
+It's also worth checking if you can get any free online storage from your broadband provider.
 BT and Virgin, for example, offer a decent amount of free storage for their customers.
-BT customers with the Unlimited Broadband Extra Package get 50GB thrown in while Virgin customers have access to the Virgin Media cloud which has up to 50GB free storage to share with their household.
+BT customers with the Unlimited Broadband Extra Package get 50GB thrown in while Virgin customers have access to the Virgin Media cloud and up to 50GB free storage to share with their household.